IkwelleTochukwu/IkwelleTochukwu/README.md

 <br />

-## I am a cloud devOps enthusiast and an aspiring technical writer in Lagos, Nigeria
+## I am a cloud devOps enthusiast in Lagos, Nigeria

 :black_medium_square: :desktop_computer: I'm currently working on projects that exposes me to the concepts and use of devops tools for cloud automation